 Texas Families for Justice is a coalition of grassroots groups representing individuals, families and communities affected by incarceration. #txfamiliesforjustice

 Welcome!
 Faith community in action to address the intersection of criminalization and race.
 (This site is under construction - your feedback is welcome!)

-Riverside All of Us Or None is a local chapter of All of Us Or None, a national organizing initiative of prisoners, formerly incarcerated people, organized to action to end the discrimination of formerly incarcerated people.
+Riverside All of Us Or None, a local chapter of All of Us Or None, is part of a national organizing initiative of prisoners, formerly incarcerated people, organized to action to end mass incarceration and the discrimination faced by formerly incarcerated people.

 Together, we are building the infrastructure to engage thousands of people in a campaign to stop $2 billion of prison construction, and re-direct those funds into creating good jobs for people in low-income, high-crime neighborhoods.

 We are dedicated to building the political power of people most impacted by the criminal justice system, especially formerly incarcerated persons (FIPs,) their families and loved ones.

 “We are ex-prisoners along with allies, friends, and family coming together to create resources and opportunities for those who have paid their debt to society.”

 We challenge the culture of racism, repression and retribution that sustains mass incarceration.
 We seek to remove the structural injustices inflicted on the incarcerated, formerly incarcerated, their families and the communities from which they come.
 We seek human rights for all members of our society non-violently, in opposition to our current system of justice, which is inherently violent.